OrionGuy64/orionsflasharchive.github.io/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Open it in [Issues] (https://github.com/OrionGuy64/flash-website/issues/new/choose)
+Open it in https://github.com/OrionGuy64/flash-website/issues/new/choose

 ## Creators